doyensec/CSPTPlayground/README.md

 # :rocket: Introduction

-Welcome to the **CSPT Playground**, an app that provides an opportunity to learn, find and exploit Client-Side Path Traversal.
+Welcome to the **CSPT Playground**, an app that provides the opportunity to learn, find and exploit Client-Side Path Traversal (CSPT).

 Client-Side Path Traversal (CSPT) is a vulnerability that allows an attacker to manipulate the file paths used by a client-side application.
-This can lead to various vulnerabilities: including Cross-Site Scripting, leaks of sensitive data and Cross-Site Request Forgery ...
+This can lead to various vulnerabilities: including Cross-Site Scripting, leaks of sensitive data and Cross-Site Request Forgery and many others.

 This app is a playground specifically designed to demonstrate and exploit Client-Side Path Traversal vulnerabilities.
 It provides a platform to experiment with multiple exploits, such as CSPT2CSRF (Client-Side Path Traversal to Cross-Site Request Forgery) and CSPT2XSS (Client-Side Path Traversal to Cross-Site Scripting).

 Various gadgets and sinks have been implemented within this app to showcase the potential risks and consequences of CSPT.
-Other sources, such as store CSPT or other impacts have not been covered yet such as prototype pollution, DOM globerring, etc...
+Other sources, such as store CSPT or other impacts have not been covered yet such as prototype pollution, DOM clobbering, etc...

+If you're still new to CSPT, make sure to read our [blog post](https://blog.doyensec.com/2024/07/02/cspt2csrf.html) and [whitepaper](https://www.doyensec.com/resources/Doyensec_CSPT2CSRF_Whitepaper.pdf).

 I hope you will like it, happy exploitation!